J-Mahathi/project-2/README.md

 # New project
-This was created from local system
+This was created from local system.
+This is a Delta practice lecture.